 In the second half of 2008, the U.S. Government, through the Federal Housing Authority, or FHA, and the Federal Deposit Insurance Corporation, or FDIC, commenced implementation of programs designed to provide homeowners with assistance in avoiding residential mortgage loan foreclosures.
 The programs involve, among other things, the modification of mortgage loans to reduce the principal amount of the loans or the rate of interest payable on the loans, or to extend the payment terms of the loans.

 It is likely that loan modifications would result in interest rate reductions or principal reductions on the mortgage loans that back our RMBS.
 However, it is also likely that loan modifications would result in increased prepayments on some RMBS.
 See "-Prepayment rates can change, adversely affecting the performance of our assets," for information relating to the impact of prepayments on our business.

 In addition, members of Congress have indicated support for additional legislative relief for homeowners, including an amendment of the bankruptcy laws to permit the modification of mortgage loans in bankruptcy proceedings.
 Under such an amendment, the mortgage servicer would have the authority to modify mortgage loans that are in default, or for which default is reasonably foreseeable, if such modifications are in the best interests of the holders of the related RMBS and such modifications are done in accordance with the terms of the relevant agreements.
+Loan modifications are more likely to be used when borrowers are less able to refinance or sell their homes due to market conditions, and when the potential recovery from a foreclosure is reduced due to lower property values.
 A significant number of loan modifications could result in a significant reduction in cash flows to the holders of the related RMBS on an ongoing basis.